open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-demo/UPGRADING.md

 # Upgrade guidelines

+## To 0.33

+The Helm prerequisite version has been updated to Helm 3.14+.
+Please upgrade your Helm client to the latest version.

 ## To 0.28

 The `configuration` property for components has been removed in favor of the new `mountedConfigMaps` property.